 Interference may be minimized or eliminated depending on the combination of hearing aid devices with digital mobile telephones, so TRY BEFORE YOU BUY!

 All wireless handsets offered by Mid-Rivers are available for testing at any of our retail locations.
 All hearing-aid compatible handset models are labeled as such.
 Customer Service Representatives at all Mid-Rivers office locations can assist you in testing and reviewing the features of each model.

 |Phone Model||HAC Rating*||Function Level**|

-**Mid-Rivers assigns each compliant handset a level of functionality based upon the company's assessment of two factors: price and operating features.
-Lower-priced handsets with fundamental capabilities are defined as "Basic."
-More advanced functions or functionality, such as the availability of a better-quality camera, enhanced memory, or entry-level smartphone functionality, together with a higher price, result in classifying a handset as "Intermediate."
-More expensive phones with the newest technology and/or functionality are defined as "Advanced."
-Classifications are reviewed periodically, and specific handsets may be subject to reclassification based upon the then-existing spectrum of relative functionalities.
-Mid-Rivers Wireless attempts to maintain a full selection of compliant handsets across all levels of functionality but may, from time to time, be unable to meet that goal due to limitations in the availability of handsets from suppliers.
+**Mid-Rivers Wireless assigns each compliant handset a level of functionality based upon the company's assessment of two factors: price and operating features.
+Lower priced handsets with fundamental capabilities are defined as "Basic".
+More advanced functions or functionality with the availability of Wireless Internet or Wi-Fi capability or an operation system that supports advanced applications are classified as "Intermediate".
+More expensive phones with the highest level of functions or functionality available (such as advanced cameras and the fastest processors) are classified as "Advanced".
+Mid-Rivers Wireless attempts to maintain a full selection of compliant handsets across all levels of functionality but may, from time to time, be unable to meet that goal due to limitations in the availability of handsets from suppliers